 - Increasing women’s use of (and empowerment through) digital financial services

 - Testing cash transfers and graduations programs which connect people to digital channels

 - Addressing the specific needs and cash-flow challenges of farmers and micro-entrepreneurs

 - Improving take-up and usage of formal financial services by the poor through product design, regulation, or other policy levers

 - Incorporating behavioral insights into financial product design

 In 2016, we will have two rounds of Calls for EOIs.
 The deadline for the current round was April 29, 2016.
-The second round will open later this year with a tentative deadline of September 2, 2016.
+The second round will open later this year.
 For each round, selected EOIs will be invited to submit full research proposals for review by a committee of experts.

-Download the application guidelines for more details on eligibility criteria for this Call for Expressions of Interest and for instructions on how to apply.
+The application guidelines will have more details on eligibility criteria for this Call for Expressions of Interest and for instructions on how to apply.
 For more information on the review process, please click here.